 - Disseminated disease is treated for 21 days.

 - CNS disease is treated for 21 days, then a repeat cerebrospinal fluid PCR is indicated.
-If the PCR is still positive, then intravenous acyclovir should be continued until PCR negativity is observed.
+If the PCR is still positive, then intravenous acyclovir should be continued until the PCR is negative.

 After this initial treatment, the infant should be put on maintenance antiviral suppressive therapy.
-Oral acyclovir at the dose of 300 mg/m2/dose three times a day for 6 months is recommended in all forms of the disease.
-Acyclovir might cause neutropenia; therefore, the absolute neutrophil count should be monitored while the infant is receiving treatment.
+The standard treatment for all forms of the disease is oral acyclovir at the dose of 300 mg/m2/dose three times a day for 6 months.
+Acyclovir might cause neutropenia.
+Therefore, the absolute neutrophil count should be monitored while the infant is receiving treatment.